A quick introduction

 - Cryptographic core: Accelerates encryption-related operations (AES and SHA-1 only).

 With this in mind, the main job of IOS is to offload the workload of the main CPU by abstracting I/O and security.
 For that reason, programmers don’t have to worry about those matters.
-In order to accomplish this, Starlet reserves between 12 and 16 MB of GDDR3 RAM for its tasks, the rest is used by Broadway and GX.
+In order to accomplish this, Starlet reserves between 12 and 16 MB of GDDR3 RAM for its tasks, the rest is used by Broadway and the GPU.

 Broadway and Starlet communicate with each other using an Inter-Process Communication or ‘IPC’ protocol: In a nutshell, both CPUs share two registers each.
 One CPU can write on the other’s registers (the written data may represent a command or a value) and from there, the receiver CPU can perform a function in response.

 The update system of IOS is a bit tricky: Updated IOS versions are not installed on top of old ones, but in another slot instead (the reserved area in NAND for IOS is divided into ‘slots’).
-This is purely for compatibility reasons, since it allows older Wii software to keep working using the same IOS version which was developed for.
+This is purely for compatibility reasons, since it allows older Wii software to keep using the same IOS version it was developed for.

 Nintendo often released IOS updates to improve hardware support (which was necessary when a new accessory was shipped).
 There’s only one exception when IOS updates actually replace older ones: When a specific version was discovered to have an exploitable vulnerability.
 This was only for security reasons.